FaramarzFarhangian/BladeRF-Python/README.md

 # BladeRF-Python
 Fast BladeRF communication with Python.

 This python file is developed to record the samples with bladeRF.
+It also converts the SC16_Q11 data binary format to the csv readable file.
+Both files will automatically be saved in your directory.

 Requirements: